EG2026/eg2026.github.io/content/call_for_full_papers.md

 ---

+### About the Rebuttal

+##### *Allowed:*

+1. · Clarifications of methods, results, or claims already in the paper.
+2. · Responses to reviewer questions, especially if they misunderstood something.
+3. · Pointing out factual errors in the reviews.
+4. · Rephrasing or emphasizing existing content to improve understanding.

+##### *Not allowed:*

+1. · New experiments or results, even if they strengthen your claims.
+2. · Major revisions or additions to the methodology.
+3. · Extending the scope of the paper beyond what was originally submitted.

+These restrictions exist to keep the review process fair and manageable.
+Reviewers base their decisions on the original submission, and allowing new results during rebuttal would give unfair advantage to authors who can rapidly produce additional experiments

+If you believe new results are essential to clarify a misunderstanding, you can briefly mention that such results exist and could be included in a future revision, but you must not present them in detail or rely on them to change the reviewers’ minds.

+---

 ### Contact
 For any questions concerning full paper submissions, please do not hesitate to contact the papers program co-chairs: